kaesetoast/elementary-cursors/README.md

 ###Installing

-Copy the 'elementary' folder into '/usr/share/icons' you may have to change the copied files' permissions (to 755) after copying in order to use the theme.
-Then set your cursor theme using your favourite tool or:
+Copy the 'elementary' folder into '/usr/share/icons', then set your cursor theme using your favourite tool or:

     gsettings set org.gnome.desktop.interface cursor-theme 'elementary'